seanox/aspect-js/README.md

 CR: Composite Mount: Stricter use of the hierarchy of IDs in the DOM
 CR: Composite Mount Validation: Change to two-phase validation (HTML5 + model-based validation)
 CR: Composite Mount Validation: Has a direct effect on synchronization, action and default action of the browser
+CR: Composite Mount Validation: Enhancement with the attribute message for error output
 CR: Composite Mount Synchronization: Optimization
 CR: Composite Mount Action: The return value false can cancel the default action of the browser
 CR: Composite Mount Locate: Stricter use of the hierarchy of IDs in the DOM